MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	2. Select **...** of the message you just posted.
 Notice there's no **Delete** option.

-You have successfully invited a guest to a team and validate the guest access setting from previous task.
+You have successfully invited a guest to a team and validated the guest access setting from the previous task.

 #### Task 4 - Create access reviews

-As a part of your system administrator role, you need to review access to resources in your tenant on a regular basis.
-You can do that by creating an access reviews.
+As a part of your system administrator role, you need to review access to resources in your tenant regularly.
+You can do that by creating an access review.

 1. Connect to the **Client 1 VM** and browse to Azure AD admin center (https://aad.portal.azure.com/) as **MOD Administrator**.